MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/manage-feature-updates-group-policy.md

 - You have a machine with the Active Directory Remote Server Administration Tools (RSAT) installed.

+> [!IMPORTANT]
+> In some cases Windows Updates can be installed by non-administrative users.
+To learn more about blocking users from scanning and applying Windows Updates, see [How to block user access to Windows Update on Windows Server](/troubleshoot/windows-server/installing-updates-features-roles/block-user-access-windows-update).

 ## Disable the Windows Server 2025 Feature Update

 To disable the Windows Server 2025 feature update, follow these steps:

-1. Sign in to a device or a machine with the Active Directory Remote Server Administration Tools (RSAT) installed.
+1. Sign in to your target device or a machine with the Active Directory Remote Server Administration Tools (RSAT) installed.

-1. Select **Start**, then type `gpedit.msc` to open the Group Policy Management Console (GPMC).
+1. Open the Group Policy Management Console (GPMC).
+If you're applying this policy directly to your target device, select **Start**, then type `gpedit.msc`.

 1. In the console tree, navigate to **Computer Configuration > Administrative Templates > Windows Components > Windows Updates > Manage updates offered from Windows Update**.

 1. For the policy setting, right-click **Select the target Feature Update version** and select **Edit**.
-To learn more about the _Select the target Feature Update version_ policy setting , see [GPS: Select the target Feature Update version](https://gpsearch.azurewebsites.net/Default.aspx?PolicyID=15143).
+To learn more about the _Select the target Feature Update version_ policy setting, see [GPS: Select the target Feature Update version](https://gpsearch.azurewebsites.net/Default.aspx?PolicyID=15143).

 1. Select the **Enabled** radio button.